You find the supplied USB power cable in the right-hand inner wall of the packaging

 The HDSX TV Sound Optimizer is unique.
 We are not aware of any other model of this type on the market, except our own Toslink variant of the device.

-The HDSX TV Sound Optimizer works in PCM audio format.
-Discrete multichannel sound formats like 5.1 are not optimized.
-However, it is worthwhile to listen to the sound optimized by us also via a stereo to surround decoder, such as Dolby Pro Logic II.
-Then all speakers of a multichannel sound system are active and the sound is optimized simultaneously in real time and also spatially.
+The HDSX TV Sound Optimizer works in PCM 2.0 audio format, which means that to be able to use the HDSX TV Sound Optimizer in multi-channel, you must activate the stereo to surround decoder such as Dolby Pro Logic II.
+All speakers of the multi-channel sound system are then active and the sound is also spatially optimized in real time – you can enjoy consistent volume and clear speech on all channels.

-To use digital multi-channel sound formats in parallel, switch the Optimizer to “Passthrough” mode by pressing the “THRU” switch on the back of the device (pink “THRU” LED lights up).
+Discrete multi-channel sound formats such as 5.1 are not optimized by the Optimizer.
+To be able to use digital multi-channel sound formats in parallel, switch the Optimizer to “Passthrough” mode using the “THRU” switch on the back of the device (pink “THRU” LED lights up).

 See also the FAQ item “How to start up the device correctly”.